 Option 8: Sharp Cheddar

-A sharp, young, white cheddar is an impeccable substitute for feta cheese since it yields the same tangy flavor as its counterpart.
+For all I know, a nice cheddar cheese is an impeccable substitute for feta cheese since it yields the same tangy flavor as its counterpart.
+If possible, pick a sharp, young, and white type.

 Produced mostly in England, the product is purely white, owing to its zero dye content.
 However, you may also notice some yellow or orange cheddar, as the producer adds in the Annatto dyeing substance.
 These colorful cheddars are only available outside of England.